KonaTeam/kona-api/sections/risks.md

 Every risk has a probability
 and is always poll_question_index: 0.
 The subsequent indexes correspond to the impacts listed in the risk matrix; e.g. if the first impact is Schedule, then poll_question_index: 1 corresponds to that.
-The poll_quesition_index series continues for mitigation questions regardless if mitigation is provided.
+The poll_question_index series continues for mitigation questions regardless if mitigation is provided.
 See example below.

 The poll_answer_index values are similarly derived from the risk matrix.
 Probability values correspond to ProbabilityImpacts 0=first RiskProbabilityImpact in matrix, etc.
-Impact values correspond to ImpactCell values.
-However 0 is reserved for "Negligible".
+Impact values correspond to ImpactCell values *but_in_reverse_order*.
+"Negligible" is a special value that is added to the end of each list of values.
+Note: Future versions of the API will support the string value.

-The creator's score is also expected to be passed up with a poll_question_index corresponding to to the last impact's index +1.
+The creator's score is also *required* to be passed up with a poll_question_index corresponding to to the last impact's index +1.
 This will have a "custom_value" that is the score.
 A mitigation score should follow if mitigation is provided.

 Example providing risk and score for a matrix that defines a schedule and then cost impacts:
 ```
 "new_poll_results": [
-   { "poll_question_index": 0, "poll_answer_index": 2},  # probability "Medium" (from Probability Impacts)
+   { "poll_question_index": 0, "poll_answer_index": 1},  # probability "High" (from Probability Impacts)
-   { "poll_question_index": 1, "poll_answer_index": 3},  # schedule "Medium"  (0=Negligible, other values from Impact Cells)
+   { "poll_question_index": 1, "poll_answer_index": 0},  # schedule "Very High"  (5=Negligible since 5 impacts in matrix, other values from Impact Cells)
-   { "poll_question_index": 2, "poll_answer_index": 1},  # cost "Low" (0=Negligible, other values from Impact Cells)
+   { "poll_question_index": 2, "poll_answer_index": 2},  # cost "Medium" (5=Negligible since 5 impacts in matrix, other values from Impact Cells)
    { "poll_question_index": 6, "poll_answer_index": 0, "custom_value": 10}  # score - note poll_question_index still 'leaves room' for mitigation
    ]
 ```